isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>How to Show, Not Tell: The Complete Writing Guide</b><br>
-This video contains tips on for stronger writing through the tool of "showing", and not "telling".<br><br>
+This video contains tips for stronger writing through the tool of "showing", and not "telling".<br><br>
 <small>Source: Diane Callahan (2020, Oct 3). <em>How to Show, Not Tell: The Complete Writing Guide</em>.
 Retrieved 2021, December 27.</small></p>
   </div>
 </div>